-7 See, for example, SB 100 requirements for the electricity sector.
+$^{^{7}}$ See, for example, SB 100 requirements for the electricity sector.

-8 See more details on CARB's Resolution 22-21, available at the following link: https://ww2.arb.ca.gov/sites/default/files/barcu/board/res/2022/res22-21.pdf
+8 See more details on CARB's Resolution 22-21, available at the following link: https://ww2.arb.ca.gov/sites/default/files/barcu/board/res/2022/res22-21.pdf.

 In response to parties' comments, Commission staff made a number of changes to the specific contents of the portfolio.
-First, in response to the comments of numerous parties representing wind generation interests, with concerns about the lack of granular environmental screens comparable to California's for the out-of-state wind resources, staff applied a significant reduction to the wind potentials made available for the RESOLVE model to select in Southern Nevada, Utah, Idaho, Wyoming, and New Mexico.
+First, in response to the comments of numerous parties, including parties representing wind generation interests, with concerns about the lack of granularity in the environmental screens currently used for the out-of-state wind resources compared to those screens used on in-California resources, staff applied a significant scalar reduction on top of the existing land-use screen to the wind potentials made available for the RESOLVE model to select in Southern Nevada, Utah, Idaho, Wyoming, and New Mexico.
 In addition, the newly-created Avi Kwa Ame National Monument in Southern Nevada was excluded as a wind development area for purposes of the PSP portfolio.
 These adjustments result in the changes to the wind potential available to be selected represented in Table 3.